ThewBear/awesome-thew/directory.md

 - [No Design Development](https://nodesign.dev/) A collection of tools for developers who have little to no artistic talent.

+- [Scale by Flexiple](https://2.flexiple.com/scale/all-illustrations) One new high-quality, open-source illustration each day.
+Use our color-picker to adapt the illustrations to your brand identity!

 ### Landing Page

 - [Landingfolio](https://www.landingfolio.com/) The Best Landing Page Design Inspiration, Templates, Resources and More